arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 To use the _iperf3_ tool, we will set the Portenta X8 and Hat Carrier as the Server and the controlling computer as the Client.
 The commands will measure the bandwidth between the Portenta Hat Carrier with Portenta X8 and the computer.
 For a deeper understanding of _iperf3_, refer to its [official documentation](https://iperf.fr/iperf-doc.php).

 Begin by setting up the Portenta Hat Carrier with Portenta X8 as the Server.
 For the configuration of the necessary files to establish _iperf3_ on the device, follow the steps for _Linux and Cygwin_ under _General Build Instructions_ available [here](https://github.com/userdocs/iperf3-static).
-In this case, we need _aarch64 / arm64_ version, thus we need to execute following commands:
+In this case, we need _aarch64 / arm64_ version, thus we need to execute the following commands:

 ```bash
 mkdir -p ~/bin && source ~/.profile